mafrego/docs-oshwapp/README.md

 AWSAccessKeyId=your_access_key_id
 AWSSecretKey=your_secret_key
 ```
-- and substitute `your_S3_bucket_name` with a name you choose and the other two values with the credetials provided by your AWS account and created in the AWS website following:
+- and substitute `your_S3_bucket_name` with a name you choose and the other two values with the credentials provided by your AWS account and created in the AWS website following:
 `username -> My Security Credentials -> Access keys (access key ID and secret access key) -> Create New Access Key`.

 ### Adding client url in the whitelist of CORS options

-- in the `server/src/app.js` file of server add 'http://localhost:8080' into the whitelist array or the ip of the machine running the client(Vue.js) if this is on a different device (with Linux you can find this ip using the command `ifconfig`).
+- in the `server/src/app.js` file of server add 'http://localhost:8080' into the `whitelist` array or the ip of the machine running the client(Vue.js) if this is on a different device (with Linux you can find this ip using the command `ifconfig`).

 ### Adding an .env file for the Vue environment variables